-US Masters Prize Money 2018 – $11 Million Up For Grabs
+US Masters Prize Money 2019 – $11 Million Plus Up For Grabs

 The first Major of the year has a purse of $11 million with $1.9 million going to the winner on Sunday

-US Masters Prize Money At $11 Million
+US Masters Prize Money

+The winner of the US Masters 2018, Patrick Reed, won $1,980,000 – so we will have to wait and see if the winner in 2019 will be the first to take home $2 million

+The remainder of the professionals will receive cash prizes ranging downwards from $27,060 depending on their scores.

-Obviously there is much anticipation and excitement going into the tournament with Tiger Woods and Rory McIlroy returning from injuries and breaks away from the game.
+Obviously there is much anticipation and excitement going into the tournament with Rory McIlroy going for his career grand slam and Tiger Woods of course in the field.

+Last year was a fantastic exhibition of golf, with Rory McIlroy and Patrick Reed battling it out in the final group.

+Patrick Reed was not the fans favourite, but played superbly to claim his first major championship.

 Related: US Masters Golf Betting Tips